Queen of the Night (song)

-"Queen of the Night" is a song co-written and performed by American singer and actress Whitney Houston.
-It was the fifth and final single released from the soundtrack album The Bodyguard, and is played during the closing credits of the film of the same name.
-The song was released on October 13, 1993 by Arista Records.
-It was also written by L.A.
-Reid, Babyface and Daryl Simmons, and produced by Reid and Babyface.
+"Queen of the Night" is a song co-written by American singer and actress Whitney Houston along with L.A.
+Reid, Babyface and Daryl Simmons.
+Produced by Reid and Babyface along with Simmons and Houston and performed by Houston, it was released on October 13, 1993, by Arista Records as the fifth and final single from the soundtrack album The Bodyguard (1992), and is played during the closing credits of the film of the same name.